GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

-\reffig{GAA of different models} demonstrates that when the number of graph Conv layers increased, the GAAs took a steep climb.
-Notably, as for the $2^{nd}$ polynomial order in \reffig{GAA of 2nd Order}, it illustrated that the number of Conv layers did affect the performance.
+Besides, the impacts of performance by changing the number of graph Conv and pooling layers are ablated at a specific polynomial approximation order.~\reffig{Accuracy of different models} demonstrates that when the number of graph Conv layers increases, the accuracies take a steep climb.
+Notably, as for the $2^{nd}$ polynomial order in~\reffig{Accuracy of 2nd Order}, it illustrates that the number of Conv layers does affect performance.
 While applying a deeper model, including extra Conv layers, features can be better extracted from EEG signals.
-Meanwhile, the effects of the number of graph pooling layers were also investigated.
-The number of pooling layers promoted and enhanced the decoding performance, but with a modest increment.
-As detailed in \reffig{Top Ten}, when the polynomial order was 2$^{nd}$, the GAAs were 88.6040\% (Model C6-P5-K2), and 88.8523\% (Model C6-P6-K2).
+Meanwhile, the effects of the number of graph pooling layers are also investigated.
+The number of pooling layers promotes and enhances the decoding performance, but with a modest increment.
+As detailed in~\reffig{Top Ten}, when the polynomial order is 2$^{nd}$, the accuracies are 88.60\% (Model C6-P5-K2) and 88.85\% (Model C6-P6-K2), respectively.

-Furthermore, based on the optimal C6-P6-K2 model which contained six graph Conv layers with the $2^{nd}$ polynomial order for filters, and six graph pooling layers, the influence on performance by changing the number of Conv filters at every Conv layer and the number of FC layers was also explored in \reftab{Model Framework by Changing Num of FC Layers and filter's Amount}.
+Furthermore, based on the optimal C6-P6-K2 model which contains six graph Conv layers with the $2^{nd}$ polynomial order for filters and six graph pooling layers, the influence on performances by changing the number of convolutional filters at every Conv layer and the number of FC layers is also explored in~\reftab{Model Framework by Changing Num of FC Layers and filter's Amount}.

-\reffig{Global_Average_Accuracy_of_FC_Filters} shows that when there were more filters at the graph Conv layers, the GAAs ascended marginally.
-However, as indicated in \reffig{loss of filters}, the loss value rose slightly after a fall.
-It meant that the model with more filters had caused overfitting.
-The reason was that the model structure became much more complicated while applying more filters.
-Consequently, 16, 32, 64, 128, 256, and 512 filters were used for the six-layer GCNs-Net to prevent overfitting.
-Meanwhile, there was a gentle descendent when added more FC layers.
-As a result, a softmax layer was directly implemented without applying extra FC layers.
+In~\reffig{Global_Average_Accuracy_of_FC_Filters}, it shows that when there are more filters at the graph Conv layers, the accuracy ascends marginally.
+However, as indicated in~\reffig{loss of filters}, the loss value rises slightly after a fall.
+It means that the model with more filters has caused overfitting.
+The reason is that the model structure becomes much more complicated while applying more filters.
+Consequently, regarding the PhysioNet Dataset, 16, 32, 64, 128, 256, and 512 filters are used for the six-layer GCNs-Net to prevent overfitting.
+Meanwhile, there is a gentle descent of performances while adding more FC layers.
+As a result, a softmax layer is directly implemented without applying extra FC layers.